gedankenstuecke/gedankenstuecke.github.com/_posts/blog/2017-12-20-meet-the-twarxiv.markdown

 <center><a href='https://twtr-analyser.herokuapp.com/tweet_display/location/72944223/'><img src="/assets/images/twitter-map.gif" alt=""></a></center>

-If you want to run your own *Twitter* archive through it give <a href='http://twarxiv.org/'><font color="#1DA1F2">Tw</font>Arχiv</a> a try.
-As it uses [*Open Humans*](https://www.openhumans.org) for the storage you can even easily choose to make that data available to researchers.
-After all, if you have an unprotected *Twitter* account this data is already public information, so why not help social media researchers by donating it?
+If you want to analyse your own *Twitter* archive give <a href='http://twarxiv.org/'><font color="#1DA1F2">Tw</font>Arχiv</a> a try.
+As it uses [*Open Humans*](https://www.openhumans.org) for the storage of the archive you can also easily choose to make that data available to further researchers.
+If you have an unprotected *Twitter* account this data is already out there in public but hard to systematically access for anyone but Twitter.
+So why not help social media researchers out by giving your data?

 If you have ideas for data analysis that is missing so far: The code of <font color="#1DA1F2">Tw</font>Arχiv is open source and I'd love to [get your contributions and suggestions](https://github.com/gedankenstuecke/twitter-analyser).
 And if you have a larger feature/analysis idea that's not in <font color="#1DA1F2">Tw</font>Arχiv yet, [Open Humans is giving out grants of up to $5,000](https://www.openhumans.org/grants) for projects that help to grow their eco-system.
 Improving on <font color="#1DA1F2">Tw</font>Arχiv is are a perfect match for this.